Landscheid: Location

 The municipality lies in the Eifel region.
 The municipal area is 56% wooded and 31% of it is under cultivation.
 Landscheid belongs to the Verbandsgemeinde of Wittlich-Land, whose seat is in Wittlich, although that town is itself not in the Verbandsgemeinde.

-Constituent communities
+Constituent municipalities

 Landscheid’s Ortsteile (villages) are Burg an der Salm, Landscheid and Niederkail.
 Also belonging to Landscheid are the homesteads of Hau, Raskop, Mulbach and the Altenhof.

 Neighbouring municipalities

 Landscheid borders on Großlittgen, Hupperath, Bergweiler, Bruch, Arenrath, Binsfeld, Spangdahlem, Gransdorf and Schwarzenborn.

 History

 The first traces of settlers come from the first centuries of the Christian Era.
 The Burscheider Mauer is a Celtic ringwall that was used as a refuge castle.

 In 1157, Landscheid had its first documentary mention as Langescheit.
 Today’s outlying centre of Burg was first mentioned in a written document in 1184, as was Niederkail in 1211.
 The landlord was Himmerod Abbey, and the overlord was the Archbishopric of Trier.
 Another source says that in 1070, Niederkail was mentioned as the nobleman Godefried von der Keyle’s home.

 Beginning in 1794, the Landscheid area lay under French rule.
 In 1815, it was assigned to the Kingdom of Prussia at the Congress of Vienna.
 Since 1946, it has been part of the then newly founded state of Rhineland-Palatinate.

 With effect from 1 December 1975, the three municipalities of Burg (Salm) with 390 inhabitants, Landscheid (1135 inhabitants) and Niederkail (627 inhabitants), which until this time had been self-administering, were dissolved and the municipality of Landscheid was reconstituted through a merger of the three former municipalities.